CaioCavalcanti/binary-diff-api/README.md

 - `null` and `string.Empty` are valid inputs and were taken in consideration as length 0.
 - `/left` and `/right` expect the input as a base 64 encoded string.
 - Differences field is optional and will be returned only if diff result is `Different`.
 Examples:

 ```
 {
-    "result": "Equal"
-}

-// OR

-{
-    "result": "LeftIsLarger"
-}

-// OR

-{
-    "result": "RightIsLarger"
+    "result": "Equal" // or "LeftIsLarger", or "RightIsLarger"
 }

 // OR